raspberrypilearning/octapi-brute-force-enigma/en/step_3.md

 ### Plugboard

-As if this wasn't enough, the German version of the Enigma machine also featured a plugboard (the leftmost green box in the diagram at the top), which can be manually adjusted so that up to ten pairs of letters are transposed as they go into the rotors and again when they come back out.
+As if this wasn't enough, the German version of the Enigma machine also features a plugboard (the leftmost green box in the diagram at the top), which can be manually adjusted so that up to ten pairs of letters are transposed as they go into the rotors and again when they come back out.

 ### Encryption settings

 Combining three rotors from a set of five, the rotor settings with 26 positions, and the plugboard with ten pairs of letters connected, the Enigma machine used by WWII military had 158962555217826360000 (nearly 159 quintillion) different settings.

 The encryption relied on both the sending and receiving Enigma machines being set the same.
 To do this, secret identical settings sheets were used at both the sending and receiving communicating stations.
 The sheets specified:
-- Which rotors (of those available) should be selected, and in what order they should be inserted into the machine
+- Which rotors should be selected, and in what order they should be inserted into the machine
 - How much each rotor should be slipped round
 - Which letters should be changed by the plugboard
 - Which rotor start positions should be used

-A different set of machine settings was used each day, and the rotor start positions were even changed every six hours, so the machine setting was very time-sensitive.
+Different machine settings was used each day, and the rotor start positions were even changed every six hours, so the machine setting was highly time-sensitive.
 This is also why the settings sheets the military handed out were so carefully guarded.

 ![A captured Enigma settings sheet held by GCHQ](images/Enigma-settings-sheet.jpg)